telebase-io/telebase/README.md

 ## Designed for AI agents

 Telebase is built API-first for agent workflows.
-Each query is stateless, low-latency and returns structured JSON, so it drops into any agent pipeline, whether that's LangChain, a custom orchestration layer or a proprietary fraud engine.
+Each query is stateless, low-latency and returns structured JSON.

+Today, Telebase is built for Claude Code: point it at the API reference below and it can query Telebase directly, no SDK required.
+A native MCP server is on the roadmap, which will let any MCP-compatible client connect to Telebase without a custom integration.

 A typical agent workflow looks like: